 Every grill brand was saying the same thing.
 “Become a grillmaster!”
 “We have thousands of BTUs!”
 “Manly meat-eaters, unite!”
 But our strategy team’s body of consumer research uncovered an insight no one else had recognized: everyday grillers and potential grill buyers remain hesitant to grill because the food they cook may turn out disappointing and the technology in grills can be intimidating.

 It’s the last unfair advantage we’re allowed to take over competitors.

 P&G had a nighttime bedwetting underwear (Underjams) that was not doing well.
 They were either going to exit the category or completely re-imagine the product.
 We encouraged them to pursue that latter because we felt like the category was ripe for creative disruption.
 In the category, everyone was talking to parents.
 But no one was addressing the kids.
 The category needed a brand that wouldn’t embarrass the older age of the bedwetting spectrum (6-12).
 So we named, branded and brought to market Ninjamas.
-And we karate kicked the competitions’ @sses as sales goals were exceeded two years ahead of goal.
+And we karate kicked the competitions’ @sses with a 4x brand awareness lift from video versus P&G’s norms.
+And we exceeded sales goals two years ahead of goal.